 BPOU - Additional modifications necessary to operate the BPOU remedy projects in the most cost effective way possible will continue.
 Once all modifications are complete the BPOU projects combine to provide up to 25,900 gpm of potable supply.
-WQA will continue to participate in decisions that affect project treatment and remediation activities as a member of the project committee, including the re-negotiation of a 15-year project agreement later this year with the Cooperating Respondents.
+WQA will continue to participate in decisions that affect project treatment and remediation activities as a member of the project committee, including the ongoing re-negotiation of a 15-year project agreement with the Cooperating Respondents.

-SEMOU - The Whitmore Street Groundwater Remediation Facility will have its treatment technology upgraded and continued operations of extraction wells and the centralized treatment facility, thereby protecting down-gradient water supply wells from further contamination.
+SEMOU - The WQA is reviewing and option to increase treatment capacity at its Whitmore Street Groundwater Remediation Facility.
+This will help to ensure continued operations of extraction wells and the centralized treatment facility, thereby protecting down-gradient water supply wells from further contamination.
 The six extraction wells and treatment facility began full-time treatment and remediation of the contaminant plume in January 2008.
 In addition, WQA will continue to work with USEPA and DTSC to find an alternative source of funding for this project.

 EMOU - WQA will continue to participate in the remedial activities including but not limited to remedial design, project oversight and federal reimbursement activities associated with the EMOU.
-The eastside remedy workparty will conclude construction of the extraction wells, associated pipelines and treatment facility.
+The eastside remedy workparty will continue with start-up activities related to the construction of the extraction wells, associated pipelines and treatment facility.
 In 2012, the westside workparty finished construction of the shallow zone remedy and will continue operation as required by the USEPA.
 It is anticipated that the eastside workparty's shallow and deep remedies will be operational.
 In addition WQA will encourage that the end use of the treated water be put for beneficial use whenever possible.

 PVOU - WQA will continue to participate in the remedial activities including but not limited to remedial design, project oversight and federal reimbursement activities associated with the PVOU remedy.
 WQA will be assisting the workparties in developing an enhanced alternative end use discharge plan that will have a regional benefit to the San Gabriel Valley water supply.
-In addition, WQA anticipates that the discharge issues that have halted work in the PVOU will be rectified and construction activities will resume.

 Area 3 - It is anticipated that the City of Alhambra will continue to operate its Phase I and Phase II treatment facilities.
 In addition, WQA will assist USEPA and LARWQCB whenever possible to further characterize contamination within the Area 3 boundaries.